2024 Best Dental Support Services Schools in Michigan

 dental support services, you won't be alone since the degree program is ranked #82 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 14 schools in Michigan to determine which ones were the best for dental support services students pursuing a degree.
-When you put them all together, these colleges and universities awarded 690 degrees in dental support services during the 2020-2021 academic year.
+Combined, these schools handed out 591 degrees in dental support services to qualified students.

 What's on this page: * Degree-Level Rankings